SelfCareMap

 • Encourages Social Connection

-Group chair yoga classes at senior centers or community halls foster camaraderie and a sense of belonging—vital for emotional well-being.
+Group chair yoga classes at senior centers or community halls foster camaraderie and a sense of belonging.
+Practicing in a social setting allows individuals to share experiences and motivate one another, which is vital for emotional well-being and combating the isolation that can sometimes accompany aging.

 ✅ Benefits for Office Workers

-Sitting for hours isn’t just tiring—it’s taxing on the body and mind.
+Sitting for hours is not just tiring, it is taxing on the body and mind.
+The modern office environment often encourages a C shaped posture, where the chin pokes forward and the shoulders round inward.
 Chair yoga offers a practical antidote to the physical and mental strain of desk work:

 • Relieves Neck, Shoulder, and Back Tension